Wednesday, August 15, 2018

 In the Midwest, most insects overwinter; which means they take shelter in a protected area to huddle away from the frost and snow.
 As it turns out the wall voids and attic space of human structures make great overwintering sites for a number of insects.

-When the sun (or your HVAC system) warms the voids of your home, the pests will become active, assuming the worse of winter is over and you’ll see them begin to emerge indoors.
+When the sun (or your HVAC system) warms the voids of your home, the pests will become active, assuming the worst of winter is over and you’ll see them begin to emerge indoors.
 They enter living rooms, bedrooms, and kitchens through little cracks and crevices in the floors, walls, and ceilings.
 Their appearance indoors is accidental, as they are really seeking to head back outdoors.
 But some get confused and head further into the structure instead.

 You can help keep these accidental invaders out of your home or structure by following the tips in the box below.

-The most common overwintering insects in our area (Michigan, Ohio, Indiana West Virginia, Kentucky and Pennsylvania) are:
+The most common overwintering insects in our area (Michigan, Ohio, Indiana West Virginia, Kentucky, and Pennsylvania) are:

 The Boxelder Bug is a minor garden pest during the summer.
 They feed on the seeds of the boxelder and other maple trees.
 However, it can become a nuisance in the winter when it takes refuge in homes and other shelters to avoid the cold.